appstronomy/objective-c-style-guide/README.md

  Represents the single object from which other facilities in the app can be reached, such as the data store class, or back-end services.

- A instance of this class is meant to be injected onto key base classes in the app, using static variables, so that they are effectively available to all subclasses.
+ An instance of this class is meant to be injected onto key base classes in the app, using static variables, so that they are effectively available to all subclasses.

  We are meant to be used as a singleton, hence the -sharedInstance method.